inrupt/solid-client-authn-js/ARCHITECTURE.md

 #### Incoming redirect

-OIDC is based on redirection of the user's browser between the Client and the Issuer.
-The incoming redirect happens after the Resource Owner has authenticated to the Issuer, and the Issuer redirects them to the Client's `redirect_uri` with some relevant information in the query params.
-Handlers for the incoming redirect are located in `packages/*/src/login/oidc/redirectHandler/*Handler.ts`.
+At the Issuer webpage, the Resource Owner authenticates (e.g. by entering a username and a password), after which the Issuer sends them to a webpage under the Client app's control (its `redirect_uri`), to which it appends some query parameters that it can use to complete the login flow.
+This is done when the developer calls `handleIncomingRedirect`, and the Handlers for the incoming redirect are located in `packages/*/src/login/oidc/redirectHandler/*Handler.ts`.

 ### Dependency injection